-Blac Chyna Shows Off 50 Pounds Weight Loss, How Did She Lose Weight?
+Blac Chyna Shows Off 50-Pound Weight Loss, How Did She Lose Weight?

 Smoking hot mama!

 Blac Chyna revealed that she only has 11 pounds to reach her goal weight of 130 pounds.
-The mom of two posted a Snapchat video showing her petite body and she showed proof that she is only 141 pounds.
+The mom of two posted a Snapchat video showing her petite body, and she showed proof that she is only 141 pounds.

 According to Us Weekly, Blac Chyna wore a skintight, olive green dress to flaunt her trim figure to her Snapchat fans and followers.
 Of course, her fans were excited for her and responded with enthusiastic comments about how fabulous she looked.